Understanding the Business Continuity Plan and Its Importance

 Consider that in 2021, approximately 37% of global organizations fell victim to a ransomware attack.
 Then consider that business interruption and restoration costs account for 50% of cyberattack-related losses.
 Finally, take into account that most cyberattacks are financially motivated and the global cost of cybercrime topped $6 trillion last year.
 The picture is quite clear — cybercrime is a lucrative venture for bad actors and potentially disastrous for those on the receiving end.

 To thrive in these unpredictable times, organizations go beyond conventional security measures.
 Many companies develop a business continuity plan parallel to secure infrastructure and consider the plan a critical part of the security ecosystem.
-Having a comprehensive BCP can significantly reduce the downtime in an emergency and, in turn, reduce the potential reputational damage and — of course — revenue losses.
+The Purpose of a business continuity plan is to significantly reduce the downtime in an emergency and, in turn, reduce the potential reputational damage and — of course — revenue losses.

 Password security for your business